 The university expects all students to obey the law, to show respect for and obedience to properly constituted authority, to fulfill contractual obligations, and to maintain absolute integrity and a high standard of individual honor in academic work.
 It also expects from its students a higher standard of conduct than the minimum required to avoid disciplinary action.
 The program’s discipline is administered by the Office of Student Life in accordance with the Code of Student Conduct, copies of which are provided to new students at Orientation.

 The experience of living on campus is one of the most important phases of university life.
 The Board of Supervisors for the University of Louisiana System places the welfare of the student as the top priority in the establishment and operation of all higher education institutions.
 Positive Board action has been taken in the acquisition and construction of essential housing, dining, student life, and academic facilities for the established institutions.
 The Board expects students to utilize these facilities to their fullest and in the best interest of all concerned.
 Therefore, all undergraduate students with less than 90 hours are required to live on campus unless they live at home.
 Exceptions are granted for married students, students with dependents and students living at home.
-For more information, contact the Housing and Residence Life Office located in La Maison du Bayou clubhouse, or call (985) 448-4479.
+For more information, contact the Housing and Residence Life Office located in the Brady Residential Complex Clubhouse, or call (985) 448-4479.

 Students attending Nicholls State University are hereby informed of their right of access to their official records as described in the federal Family Educational Rights and Privacy Act and of the confidential nature of those records.